samanthajlee2/edgent-kafka-spark/README.md

 ## Running Kafka with Spark Streaming
 Download: `sudo docker pull hausss/edgent-demo`

-Run: `sudo docker run -it hausss/edgent-demo`
+Run: `sudo docker run -it hausss/edgent-demo bash`

 #### TODO: Leave this terminal running and open two more terminals side by side with ```docker exec -it <container id> bash```.